Admission into the UACCM Practical Nursing Program is a competitive process. A class of 24 students begins twice per year.

 Remedial Courses that may be required are:

-Students must complete prerequisite courses with a grade of “C” or higher prior to beginning the program.
-Science prerequisite courses may not be attempted more than two times unless approval is granted by advisor or the Program Chair of Nursing.
+Applicants must hold a current Arkansas Nursing Assistant license or have Nursing Assistant listed on their transcript within the last two years.
+Science prerequisite courses may not be attempted more than two times unless approval is granted by advisor or a Nursing Director.
 Students may be enrolled in the prerequisite courses at the time of application to the Practical Nursing program.
 Only prerequisites that appear on the student’s official transcript at the time of application will count toward the total points for selection.

 Students who have been suspended from UACCM for the possession or use of controlled substances, illicit drugs, or the unlawful possession and use of alcohol will be ineligible to make application to the Practical Nursing program.

-Students who are selected for admission into the Practical Nursing program must submit to the Division of Health Professions and Natural Sciences office current proof of tuberculosis assessment and clearance; influenza vaccination; hepatitis B vaccination or titer; varicella vaccination or titer; measles, mumps, and rubella (MMR) vaccination; tetanus vaccination; and a current American Heart Association Healthcare Provider CPR certification.
+Students who are selected for admission into the Practical Nursing program must submit to the Division of Health Professions and Natural Sciences office current proof of:

 A mandatory information session will be held at which time information on the required background check will be given; this check must be started before the beginning of the program, and the results must be satisfactory in order to remain in the program.
 By the first day of class, students are required to provide copies of all required documentation to the Division of Health Professions and Natural Sciences office.
 Students failing to submit the required documentation within the prescribed time frame will be removed from the program.